Vibetionary*

 goyetsem /ˈɡɔɪ.jɛ.tsɛm/ Noun, of a person: The person you imagine you would be if you were native to a certain different place or a member of a certain different culture; a projection of the self onto an alternative place or culture.
 From the Hebrew words goy (non-Jewish person, group, or nation) and etsem (essence or self, the reflexive affix in isolated form).

-mavelma /məˈvɛl.mə/ Noun: A word that does not exist because no existing word has the same meaning and the same connotation, like an impossible blue apple that does not exist but would otherwise have the same composition as any ordinary apple; e.g. a synonym for “knife” that sounds non-violent, a synonym for “lavender” that sounds dirty and grungy, etc. From a contraction of the Turkish phrase mavi elma (blue apple).
+mavelma /məˈvɛl.mə/ Noun: A word that does not exist because no existing word has the same meaning and the same connotation, like an impossible blue apple that does not exist but would otherwise have the same nutritional composition as any ordinary apple; e.g. a synonym for “knife” that sounds tranquil, a synonym for “lavender” that sounds dirty and grungy, etc. From a contraction of the Turkish phrase mavi elma (blue apple).

 orange wall /ˈɔːr.ɪndʒ ˈwɑːl/ Noun, allusion: A very small appreciable aspect that is not usually appreciated.
 In reference to an essay, where I describe a time where I took peculiar interest in a college residence hall's orange walls.

-quother /ˈkwʌ.ðər/ Noun: The sense that the potential expression in a piece of art is restricted due to its conformity to a convention.
+quother /ˈkwʌ.ðər/ Noun: One's sense that the potential expression in a piece of art is restricted due to its conformity to a convention.
 In reference to a poem, where it was devised arbitrarily to rhyme with smother and another.

 raupoena /raʊˈpiː.nə/ Noun: A gross, learned insensitivity, as if you had dealt with some feeling for so long that otherwise-threatening doses of it don't phase you.
 From the combination of the Latin raubo (plunder) and poena (pain).